iterative/dvc.org/content/docs/tutorials/get-started/experiments.md

 the previous version of the dataset if it was changed at some point?

-The answer is the `dvc checkout` command, and we already touched briefly the process of switching between different data versions in the [Experiments](/doc/tutorials/get-started/experiments) page of this tutorial.
+The answer is the `dvc checkout` command, and we already touched briefly the process of switching between different data versions in previous sections.

 Let's say we want to get the previous `model.pkl` file.
 The short answer is: